Elise Forrest Harleston: Career and education

-At the time, Edwin wanted to further his knowledge of painting, and he was set to study abroad.
+Before their meeting, Edwin spent several years as a student at the School of the Museum of Fine Arts in Boston.
 However, money struggles forced him to return home and work for his family's funeral business.
 In 1916, his father sent him to the Renouard Training School for Embalmers in Manhattan.
 Elise asked many friends in New York if she could stay with them so she could remain close to her boyfriend.
 Eventually, Elise was able to obtain a job and teach impoverished students at Long Island.
-When the two of them returned home, Edwin supported Elise in enrolling in photography school despite the advice of their families so the two could marry and open a studio together.
+When the two of them returned home, Edwin supported Elise in enrolling in photography school so the two could marry and open a studio together.

 In the fall of 1919, Elise traveled to New York City and enrolled at the E. Brunel School of Photography.
-There, Elise was one of only two other African-American students, and she was the only female.
+There, Elise was one of only two African-American students, and she was the only female.
 Edwin and Elise married on September 15, 1920.
 Elise then enrolled, with Edwin’s encouragement, at the Tuskegee Institute in Alabama in 1921.
-There, she had the opportunity to take graduate courses with C.M.
-Battey, who was the head of the Photography Division.
-Under his tutelage, Elise became a part of the artistic community that challenged racist stereotypes of African Americans, and her works reflected the image of the "New Negro".
+While here she continued her education by studying with C.M.
+Battey, who was the head of and founded the Photography Division at Tuskegee Institute.
+After learning and receiving guidance from Battey, Elise's work became an embodiment of the "New Negro" movement through combatting racial stereotypes and injustice within her art.

-Soon, Edwin and Elise both returned to Charleston.
-In 1922, when becoming tired of working for his family's funeral business, Edwin planned to open a photography and painting studio with Elise.
-In the spring of 1922, as promised, they opened Harleston Studio: 118 Calhoun Street in Charleston.
-Their studio lasted from 1922 to 1932.
+Soon, after returning to Charleston in 1922, Edwin and Elise opened The Harleston Studio: 118 Calhoun Street in Charleston, this earned them the title of being the first African American Artists working in Charleston who were academically trained.
+Their studio lasted from 1922 to 1931.
 There she produced and sold a series of portraits of Charleston's black street vendors.
-Edwin was the painter, and Elise was the photographer.
-As Edwin was a portrait painter, Elise would often photograph his subjects, and he would paint from her photographs, such as the subject of his prize-winning drawing A Colored Grand Army Man.
+The couple operated the studio as a team, Edwin was the painter, and Elise was the photographer, and often collaborated on multiple projects together.
+Elise would take photographs of the subjects, while Edwin would paint from the photos for his portraits, such as the subject of his prize-winning drawing A Colored Grand Army Man.
 This allowed his clients to save many hours of painful posing.
 Despite this, more credit is provided to Edwin for his work than to Elise for her contribution to the Harleston Studio.

 Family

-Although Edwin and Elise did not have children of their own, they raised Edwin’s niece, Edwina “Gussie” Augusta Harleston Whitlock.
-Edwina was the daughter of Marie Isabella Forrest and Robert Othello Harleston, who both suffered from tuberculosis.
-They also took in Doris.
+Shortly after their wedding, Edwin and Elise assumed guardianship of their niece, Gussie Harleston after the death of her mother.
+In addition to Gussie, they also raised another niece, Doris Forrest.
+Edwin and Elise never had children of their own.

-Displayed Work
+Displayed work

 Aaron Douglas worked with Edwin to create a set of murals that are displayed at Fisk University.

-Two of Elise's black-and-white photographs were part of an international exhibition in 1996, "A History of Women Photographers."
-They were showcased at the New York Public Library.
-This was the first time Elise's work was to be showcased outside of South Carolina.
+In 1996, two of Elise's black and white prints were showcased in an exhibition called "A History of Women Photographers", which was held at the New York Public Library.
+Until then, her work had been never in an exhibition outside of the state of South Carolina.